 Penguin Feet (make 2):

-For each foot, one big toe and two small toe pieces will be crocheted together.
-Using a yarn needle, sew big toes & small toe together by joining one stitch on each side.
-Repeat one more time by sewing a small toe to one side of the joined small toe.
+For each foot, one big toe and two small toe pieces will be used.
+Using a yarn needle, sew one small toe and a big toe together by joining one stitch on each side.
+Repeat one more time by sewing a small toe to the other side of the big toe.
 Attach yarn and prepare to crochet around the remaining stitches, the sewn joined stitches will not be worked.
 24 total stitches are worked around the exterior of the joined toes.

 Penguin Assembly: